Great Southern Appetizer Recipes

 - 1/8 teaspoon cayenne pepper

-- 16-ounce jar dry roasted lightly salted peanuts
+- 16-ounce jar dry-roasted of lightly salted peanuts

 - Preheat the oven to 325 degrees Fahrenheit.